backstage-technical-services/website/contributing.md

 In this case, the `QA` stage is significantly shorter, only requiring that a Maintainer verifies the hotfix resolves the ticket.

 ### Process
 Once a ticket is moved to `Selected for Development` and someone has been assigned to it, it can be worked on locally.
-Any work should be performed on its own branch, the name of which should include both the ticket number and a shortened ticket summary.
+Any work should be performed on its own branch, the name of which should include both the ticket number (BLS-#) and a shortened ticket summary.
 Standard tickets should be branched from `develop`, while hotfixes are branched from `master`.
 Make sure you are working from the latest copy of this branch by first performing `$ git pull`.

-> An example of a good branch name is: `bsl-3--recurring-events`
+> An example of a good branch name is: `bls-3--recurring-events`
 >
 > An example of a bad branch name is: `add-recurring-option`